durrantlab/autogrow4/tutorial/tutorial.md

     --complimentary_mol_directory str:
         If using a custom complimentary molecule library for mutations this path is required.
 If not the script will try to autodetect the location of the predefined complimentary_mol_directory.
 Many molecules generated by mutation will required the complimentary molecule that helped spawn them.
     --source_compound_file str: Required
-        This is the source .smi file used to seed generation zero of the AutoGrow run.
+        This is the source .smi file used to seed generation zero of the AutoGrow4 run.
 This is an essential file.
     --pre_run bool:
         If True this will compile the necessary dictions/picklefiles and then terminate.
-These pickle files are stored in the input folder containing the vars.json file from the AutoGrow run.
+These pickle files are stored in the input folder containing the vars.json file from the AutoGrow4 run.

     Example submit:
     python /autogrow4/accessory_scripts/make_lineage_figures.py \